clarkfitzg/clarkfitzg.github.io/_posts/2017-10-30-hive-udaf-with-R.md

 ```

 If you see the table you expected printed to `stdout` then it worked.
 Be
 happy.
-Then you can run the `udaf.sql` script, comparing the results to the
+You can now run the `udaf.sql` script, comparing the results to the
 initial query:

 ```{sql}